jacobdensford/jacobdensford.com/fell/full-game.md

 ## Time

 One way to track time while navigating the wilderness, exploring a dungeon or during an encounter is to use a d6.
 Start the d6 with the "one" side facing up.
 After each round, flip the die to the next highest side.
-After you've cycled through the whole die, check for rest, food, lightsources, etc. Then begin again.
+After you've cycled through the whole die, check for rest, food, light sources, etc. Then begin again.

 During an encounter, one full die represents a minute.